Economic model behind Mettalex DEX

-Mettalex overall structure is composed of four different layers:
+Mettalex DEX overall structure is composed of four different layers:

 As outlined in the example above, distinctly from conventional market, Mettalex leverage requirements refer to price movements: the trade happens in a range of price (Δ), until this one hits a pre-set price band of reference (i.e. floor or cap).
 The value of a L/S pair of tokens is equal to the Δ, so the pair can be minted just by depositing a collateral as worth as Δ. The underlying spot price moves inside this range of values and as it trades away from the centre price (i.e. the central value of the band), it will be cheaper to buy tokens representing the trend opposite to the price movements.
 If the spot price breaches the band, the L/S pair will be settled automatically and all of the backed collateral will be distributed back to the token holders.
 The new spot price will initialise the smart contract around the new price value with the same Δ. At this point new position tokens will be minted and trading starts again.
 The following example helps to visualise the idea:

-Choosing the floor and the cap basing on historical delta allow us to create a non-expiring perpetual token that can be held indefinitely as long as the spot remains within the historical range.
+By choosing the floor and the cap basing on historical delta we can create a non-expiring perpetual token that can be held indefinitely as long as the spot remains within the historical range of reference.
 Therefore, as the spot trades away from the centre price it becomes cheaper to buy exposure for the position opposite the movement.

-The following table offers an overview of the Mettalex Decentralised Exchange Platform (Table 2):
+The following table offers an overview of the Mettalex Decentralised Exchange overall structure (Table 2):

 As an additional part of the mechanism, Mettalex DEX uses a fraction of the exchange fees earned on the platform to algorithmically buy MTLX tokens back from the market.
 Governance tokens are minted at a linear rate to incentivise early liquidity providers in the system.
 However as the total liquidity in the pool increases, liquidity mining will become more difficult.